CODATA-RDA-DataScienceSchools/Materials/docs/DataAtlanta2023/index.md

 ### Week One - September 14-15 - In-person sessions
    * Check your travel arrangements with Carolyn.Young@gtri.gatech.edu
+   * Before you leave, please make sure you have everything you need to follow the materials in the next weeks installed on your laptop.
+Here's the [Checklist](Checklist.md)

 | Time           | Session                        | Materials |
 |----------------|--------------------------------|-----------|